Normation/rudder/README.md

   - __Minimal effort__: Reduce typing and syntax effort for everyday use as much as possible.
 Make the framework do the heavy lifting - code once, benefit forever! (aka "Lazy" :) )
   - __Intuitive__: Reading and writing configuration management rules with ncf should be self-evident.
 Clearly named bundles and conventions make this easy.
   - __Extensible__: You should be able to extend anything, add methods or support for new tools easily, without breaking anything.
+  - __Open source__: We believe in sharing so that the world can build on each other's work, and continually improve. ncf is [distributed under the GPLv3 license on GitHub](https://github.com/normation/ncf/).

 ## Decoupled layers